donaldRwilliams/GGMnonreg/paper.md

 probability of replicating more than the correpsonding proportion (and number) of edges
 ```
-On average, we see that we can expect to replicate roughly half of the
+On average, we can expect to replicate roughly half of the
 edges in four replication attempts, where replication is defined as detecting
 a given edge in each attempt.
 Further, the probability of replicating more than
 70% of the edges is zero.